Prepaid Funeral Plans Pros and Cons in 2019

 Are funeral plans a good idea?

-Funeral plans are a good idea if you want to pay for your funeral in advance, avoid inflation and remove the worry from your family.
-However, they may not be a good idea if your chosen plan doesn’t guarantee the services included, resulting in additional costs when the time comes.
+Funeral plans are a good idea and a great way to help family if you want to arrange and pay for your funeral in advance at today’s prices.
+However, a funeral plan could be a bad idea if hidden extras mean there are additional costs when the time comes.

 Not all funeral plans offer the same guarantees; the majority will guarantee to cover the cost of the funeral director’s services but only include a contribution towards the cremation fees and minister’s fees which could leave the family with more to pay.